9SMTM6/mcmc-demo/README.md

 Currently working:
 * with feature "profile"
   * we start puffin, which can measure scope duration and gives a generic flame-graph from the rust side (no GPU)
-  * there appears a "backend" button which was largely copied from the egui demo and offers frametimes as well as informations about GPU allocations etc.
+  * there appears a "backend" button which was largely copied from the egui demo and offers frametimes as well as information about GPU allocations etc.

 Future ideas:
 * implement tracing from rust side for wgpu actions, blocked by: https://github.com/gfx-rs/wgpu/issues/5974